 Should all self-help efforts fail, consider speaking to an experienced Internet defamation attorney about your litigation options to ‘unmask’ and sue the individual(s) responsible.

-Your attorney will evaluate the situation and consider whether there is a valid cause of action for defamation or some other related legal claim available.
+Your attorney will evaluate the situation and consider whether there is a valid cause of action for defamation or some other alternative legal claim to defamation available.

 If your attorney determines that a lawsuit is a viable option, a John Doe lawsuit can be initiated against the anonymous reviewer(s).
 John Doe lawsuits are used when you do not know the identity of the party or parties you are suing at the time you file your case.